smiling man in dental chair

 Sealing the Tooth

-After the pulp has been removed and the root canals are disinfected, the dentist will fill the pulp cavity and root canals with a rubber-like compound.
+After the pulp has been removed and the root canals are disinfected, your dentist will fill the root canals with a rubber-like compound.

 Crown